-Unlike many school leavers neither Nell or Kitty Jarvis of Camberwell in London had to worry about what to do next.
+Unlike many school leavers, neither Nell or Kitty Jarvis of Camberwell in London had to worry about what to do next.
 For they were destined to join their father in the noble art of rat-catching.

-For when he was not dispatching rats, Black was selling them for baiting, breeding the fancier varieties for household pets, practised taxidermy and exterminated moles.
+For when he was not dispatching rats, Black was selling them for baiting, breeding the fancier varieties for household pets, practising taxidermy and exterminating moles.
 A picture of Black shows him looking very dapper in an advertising sash decorated with the royal initials, some perky looking rats and a crown.
 He holds a rat cage and is accompanied by one of his terriers — possibly the famous Billy.

 In A Falcon on St Paul’s the writer James Wentworth Day opines that

 the rat is, in short, a low beast with neither uses nor romance to commend him.
 Yet I can find romance in ratcatching.
 It is an ancient and honourable art, full of tradition and secret recipes.

 He goes on to praise some celebrated rodent killers.
 Willie Dalton of Southwark, for example, was reputed to have caught a rat that was two feet two inches long.
 And a Mr H. G. Wood of Roseman Road in Battersea, a rat-catcher and a linguist fluent in six languages, was said to have caught eight thousand rats in one drive.
 Wentworth Day also includes Mr John James Jarvis — nephew of Willie Dalton — in his panegyric: